Career mentoring

 Our Ask Alumni program is available to all University of Melbourne students and connects you with graduates from around the world.
 Explore potential career paths and get insights into organisational culture one conversation at a time.

-Learn more
+Learn more about Ask Alumni

-It’s important to know that your mentoring relationship is different to other student services you might access.
+A career mentoring relationship is different to other student services you might access.
 For example, a mentor won’t take the place of your tutors or lecturers and can’t provide you with the psychological support you might receive from a university counsellor.

-A mentor is not a recruiter or employer—they work with you to explain the expectations of employers and how to make informed decisions on career paths.
+A mentor is not a recruiter or employer - they work with you to explain the expectations of employers and how to make informed decisions on career paths.

 Mentoring partnerships are most successful when you are committed to engaging your mentor and respecting boundaries.